About GIML Professional Development Levels Courses

 Carol Gordon Professional Development Scholarship

 Are you a college/university music faculty member interested in learning more about Dr. Edwin Gordon’s Music Learning Theory?
 Would you like to incorporate Dr. Gordon’s research into your teaching of future music educators?
-Please CLICK HERE to learn more about this fantastic PDLC scholarship opportunity.
+Please download the 2019 Carol Gordon Scholarship App. to learn more about this fantastic PDLC scholarship opportunity.